-Check out the brochure (right) for more information.
+Check out the brochure (above) for more information.

 The collection is accessible through the library catalog.
 Titles included in the collection have call numbers that begin with WYO REF.